Why Create a Cohabitation & Dissolution Agreement?

 and overwhelming issues involving the division of assets,

-child custody, and child support following the end of a relationship.
-To minimize disputes
+child support following the end of a relationship.
+To minimize disputes in the future,

 Advantages of a cohabitation agreement include: